eamena-project/eamenaR/README.md

 ### EDTF

-Run an aoristic analysis of the .
-By default the function reads a sample dataset `disturbances_edtf.xlsx` and does the analysis by days (`"ymd"`)
+Run an aoristic analysis.
+By default the function reads a sample dataset `disturbances_edtf.xlsx` and does the analysis by days (`"ymd"`).
+Two plotly plots are created, one summing the threats, and one where each type of threat is individualised.

 ```
 plot_edtf()